Biden and Zelensky planning to meet in Washington for Ukrainian president's first foreign trip since war began - KVIA

 Zelensky is already on his way to Washington, two separate sources said, for a visit that marks his first trip outside of Ukraine since the Russian invasion began in February of this year.

-The visit to the White House, which hasn't been finalized and has remained tightly held due to security concerns, will include a meeting with Biden and top administration officials and is planned to coincide with the administration's intent to send the country a new defense assistance package that will include Patriot missile systems.
+The visit to the White House, which hasn’t been finalized and has remained tightly held due to security concerns, will include a meeting with Biden and top administration officials and is planned to coincide with the administration’s intent to send the country a new defense assistance package.
+Biden will announce an additional $1.8 billion in security assistance to Ukraine during the expected visit, a significant boost in aid headlined by the Patriot missile systems within the package, a US official told CNN.

+The new announcement will add to the nearly $20 billion in US security assistance provided to Ukraine since Russia’s invasion began, and will come at the same moment US lawmakers are considering a sweeping government spending measure that includes an additional $45 billion in emergency assistance to the country.

+The White House declined to comment on a potential visit or Biden announcement or new security assistance announcements.

 “We don’t know yet.
 We just don’t know,” she said.